catcecilia/catcecilia/README.md

 - 👋 Hi, I’m @catcecilia
 - 👀 I’m interested in video games, animal welfare, healthcare, and raspberry pi projects
-- 🌱 I’m currently an apprentice learning Java
+- 🌱 I’m currently learning software development with FlatIron School
 - 💞️ I’m looking to collaborate on anything an entry-level or new-to-programming can contribute to
 - 📫 Reach me on [LinkedIn](https://www.linkedin.com/in/catn/)